luciaquirke/sleep-apnea/README.md

 # sleep-apnea

-Two packages:
+Two models:
 - A convolutional neural network (CNN) which takes as input 30-second single-channel EEG signals and produces as output a sleep apnea classification.
 - A CNN trained on the same data which classifies sleep stage.
 Possible classifications are N1, N2, N3, REM, and W (awake).

-Both packages include implementation, validation, and an example trained model.
+Both models include implementation, validation, and an example trained model.

 ### Requirements